VISA

 The programmes are designed to provide the youth with wider opportunities for them to appreciate the culture and general way of life in the partner countries/regions for the purpose of promoting mutual understanding between Japan and its partner countries/regions.

-Countries/regions Year of initiation Maximum number that could be issued per year
+Countries/regions Year of initiation Maximum number of visas issued per year

 1 Australia 1980 no limit